Health Insurance in Spain for Expats (2026 Guide): Cost, Coverage & Visa Requirements

 - Choose confidently

-- Receive certificate (often same day)
+- Receive certificate

-Common Mistakes
+Common Health Insurance Mistakes in Spain

 - Buying travel insurance for visas

-- Choosing the cheapest plan without checking coverage
+- Choosing the cheapest policy

 - Assuming public healthcare is automatic

-Related Guides
+Related Guides & Resources

 Related Insurance Products

-FAQS — Health Insurance in Spain for Expats
+FAQs — Health Insurance in Spain for Expats

-Do expats need private health insurance?
+1.Do expats need private health insurance in Spain?

-Does travel insurance work for Spanish visas?
+2.What health insurance is accepted for Spanish visas?

 - No copayments